 Next time you open the analysis, only the data you filtered to will load, reducing your load time to a fraction of the previous duration.

-If you want to get creative with your filters, you can also use a custom expression to filter as a transform.
+If you want to get creative with your filters, you can also use a custom expression to filter as a transformation.
 To do so, go to the Data canvas (), select your table from the flow diagram, then click the plus symbol under the table name at the bottom of the page.
 Then, choose Add transformations.

 Once you see the window above, choose Filter rows in the Transformations dropdown, then Insert.